Anxiety and Panic

 Tightness in your chest

-Having an uncomfortable sense of something being wrong
+Having an uneasy feeling that something is wrong

 A panic attack will pass.
 Most panic attacks last between five and twenty minutes.
 They are not dangerous but can feel very frightening and overwhelming at the time.
 Your heart is probably pumping fast and you feel light headed, dizzy and faint.
 You may be shaky and trembling with difficulty breathing.
 You could feel sweaty and cold at the same time.
 You might be afraid of losing control, going mad or dying.